 Matthew 25:35-40 35 For I was an hungered and ye gave me meat: I was thirsty and ye gave me drink: I was a stranger and ye took me in 36 Naked and ye clothed me: I was sick and ye visited me I was in prison and ye came unto me 37 then shall the righteous answer him saying Lord when saw we thee and hungered and fed thee?
 Or thirsty and give thee drink?
 38 when saw we thee a stranger and took thee in? or naked and clothed thee?
 39 or when saw thee sick or in prison and came unto thee?
 40: and the kin shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my bretheren ye have done it unto me.

 We are our neighbors keeper and are to look out for one another.
-So, if there’s “Stormy Weather” today it may be your neighbor, but next time you might be the neighbor.
-Be looking out until next time.
+So, if there’s “Stormy Weather” today it may be you, but next time you might be the neighbor.
+Be looking out for each other and love on each other until next time we chitchat.